-NOTE 2A: For the transmission of Sidelink Inter-UE Coordination Request MAC CE, the MAC entity selects the TX pool of resource where the IUC resource set is required.
-For the transmission of Sidelink Inter-UE Coordination Information MAC CE, the MAC entity selects the TX pool of resource where the IUC resource set is located.
+NOTE 2A: For the transmission of Sidelink Inter-UE Coordination Information MAC CE which is triggered by an explicit request in Scheme 1, the MAC entity selects the TX pool of resource where the IUC resource set is located.
+For the transmission of Sidelink Inter-UE Coordination Information MAC CE which is triggered by condition in Scheme 1, the MAC entity selects the TX pool of resource where the IUC resource set is located.

 1> if the MAC entity has selected to create a selected sidelink grant corresponding to transmissions of multiple MAC PDUs, and SL data is available in a logical channel: